Vulcan Presenting Arms To Venus For Aeneas, 1756. Creator: Francois Boucher.

 Creator

-1. Francois Boucher, attributed to: French: Artist, painter, engraver, printmaker, designer
+1. Francois Boucher: French: Artist, painter, engraver, printmaker, designer

 People Related